josephbeuysmum/Dertisch/README.md

 Using Dertisch
 ---

-Classically speaking, `Kitchen` classes make up `Dertisch`'s model, whilst `Restaurant` classes make up `Dertisch`'s view and controller.
-Dertisch allows you to create bespoke `sous chefs` and `ingredients` (proxies and services) tailored towards your app's specific needs, and also comes with four in-built `kitchen` classes, and two in-built `restaurant` classes serving functionality common to all apps:
+Dertisch allows you to create bespoke `sous chefs` and `ingredients` tailored towards your app's specific needs, and also comes with four in-built `ingredients` classes, and three in-built `salle` classes serving functionality common to all apps:

 	KITCHEN: INGREDIENTS (model: services)